Reading time: 15 minutes

 Living without regrets is like telling others you don’t care about having hurt anyone in life with your mistakes.
 It says that you believe, in the end, people would accept and forgive you for repeating your mistakes.
 This mindset is wrong because it doesn’t allow you to learn from your mistakes and grow out of them.

-However, this pain is good—it can propel us toward future goodness.
-If we know how to handle our regret well enough, it can have a positive impact on our overall life satisfaction.
+- this pain can be good when it propels us toward future goodness.
+Once you know how to handle your regret well enough, it can improve your overall life satisfaction.

 1. Accept your mistakes.